In late June this year (2023) Toby guided a wonderful group of fourteen family and friends through Zambia. Below is his report and photos.

 Moments after landing in the Lower Zambezi a herd of elephant cross the runway.

-Chongwe River Camp
+Chongwe River Camp.

 Over the course of the four nights we were treated to amazing game viewing, fun boating on the river, card games and much more.

-A couple of wildlife snaps
+A small selection of wildlife sightings.

 We also made some great friends with our guides and the camp staff.

-Chiza the main man.
+Chiza the main man!

 After our four nights in the Lower Zambezi it was time to fly north to the South Luangwa to spend three nights taking sole-use of both Nsolo and Luwi, bush camps operated by Time + Tide.
 Once again we were treated to fantastic game viewing, including phenomenal sightings of wild dog and leopard, in fact by the time we got to the South Luangwa we'd lost count of how many leopards we'd seen.

-More wildlife from the South Luangwa.
+More incredible sightings in the South Luangwa.

 The lovely family I was guiding also introduced me to the brilliant game of Wiffle Ball, which for me is a garden cricket version of Baseball.
 As a rather competitive soul, I must admit that I fully immersed myself in the game and don't have any photos.
 I'll try find some to update this article in due course.